ThatCoolCoder/foss-rcas/README.md

     - Add an input debug UI thing
     - Add a preview for all the inputs so we can check direction etc without flying (requires modifications to SimInput.Manager so it can run with a custom inputmap instead of that in SimSettings.Current)
     - move the rest of the input to siminputmanager?
 (EG throw, reset)
+    - Decide which direction the inputs should go in and switch those that go in counterintuitive directions (big breaking change if we don't do it now)
+    - set the default channel mappings to work on a ps/xbox controller without configuration
     - Can't select a key like enter or space in the key input editor, since they press the close button.
         - The same problem applies to joystick button0
+    - Um add a thing that checks the name of the controller so you can have different bindings for different controllers
+        - hide bindings from controllers that are not present then, but have an option to show them so you can delete the unneeded ones
     - Add support for dual/triple rates.
         - Somehow add support for this in the mixer.
 I'd rather not have to mix every channel separately on every plane, and I also don't want to add special-case channels.
         - Potentially this can be implemented as part of a flight modes system.